 My name is Paul Racher, I am a Principal at Archaeological Research Associates Ltd. (ARA).
-I am writing to express concern over proposed changes to the Provincial Policy Statement.
+I am writing to express concern over the proposed changes to the Ontario Heritage Act being put forward through Bill 108.

 Established in 1972, ARA is Ontario's oldest archaeological and heritage consulting firm.
 We undertake archaeological assessments, heritage assessments and complete heritage restorations for homeowners.
 ARA's head office is in the City of Kitchener where it maintains a full-time staff of 30 researchers, technical writers, GIS technicians, laboratory technicians, field archaeologists and heritage specialists.
 An additional 65 interns, consisting of R-licenced Field Directors, university graduates with degrees in Archaeology, and other highly trained individuals are seasonally employed (usually from April to November) on field projects.
 Smaller satellite offices are maintained in the Town of Midland and the City of Hamilton.
 Our staff also live in these cities, many in historic houses.